GerHobbelt/tessdoc/ViewerDebugging.md

 **On Windows:**

-The build process for building ScrollView.jar is not defined.
-It is included in packages tesseract-2.04.exe.tar.gz, tesseract-ocr-3.02-win32-portable.zip and tesseract-ocr-setup-3.02.02.exe.
-Place piccolo-1.2.jar and piccolox-1.2.jar to the same location (Tesseract-OCR/java).
+The build process for building `ScrollView.jar` is not defined.
+It is included in packages `tesseract-2.04.exe.tar.gz`, `tesseract-ocr-3.02-win32-portable.zip` and `tesseract-ocr-setup-3.02.02.exe`.
+Place `piccolo-1.2.jar` and `piccolox-1.2.jar` to the same location (`Tesseract-OCR/java`).
 Then set the SCROLLVIEW\_PATH environment variable to point to the java directory.

 ## Segmenter Debug Mode